Alan Cox (radio personality): 100.7 WMMS Cleveland

+In December 2009, Cox began working at WMMS-FM, hosting an comedic afternoon talk show targeted to men 18–34.

 On December 16, 2009, The Alan Cox Show premiered in the afternoon slot on 100.7 WMMS/Cleveland, replacing Maxwell (Ben Bornstein) of The Maxwell Show after contract negotiations fell through between Bornstein and the station.
 (Coincidentally, Cox and Bornstein nearly worked alongside each other at WXDX-FM in Pittsburgh ten years earlier.)
-The show airs weekdays from 2-6p EST and is heard live online at www.alancoxshow.com.
-Cox was joined by comedians Bill Squire, Mary Santora, and phone screener Cody "Poundcake" Brown until the latter part of 2024 - Poundcake left of his own accord to pursue employment that would pay him a living wage, while Bill and Mary were abruptly fired in November because.. "budget cuts", i.e., iHeart execs needed to make their bonus for the year.
-Earlier in the shows history Erika Lauren of MTV Real World fame and local degenerate "comedian" Chad Zumock.
-Erika Lauren left the show in 2019 due to medical reasons.
-Zumock was co-host of The Alan Cox Show from early 2010 to late 2012; on December 3, 2012, it was announced that he was no longer with WMMS after being arrested for driving while intoxicated.
-However, on May 3, 2013, Cleveland Scene reported that Zumock had been acquitted of the charge.
+The show aired weekdays from 2-6p EST and was heard live online at www.alancoxshow.com.

+Early in the show, Cox's co-hosts were Chad Zumock and Erika Lauren, both new to radio.
+Erika Lauren started in 2010 after her appearance on MTV's The Real World.
+On December 3, 2012, it was announced that Zumock was no longer with WMMS after crashing his car, leading to an arrest for driving while intoxicated which violated his contract.
+On May 3, 2013, Cleveland Scene reported that Zumock had been acquitted of the charge.

+Later, he was joined by Bill Squire and Mary Santora.
+However, they were both laid off in November 2024 due to company-wide layoffs at IHeartRadio.

-While at WMMS, Alan has been featured in both Talkers (ranked 74th in the publication's 2012 "Heavy Hundred Talk Hosts") and as a cover story for the June 2011 issue of Cleveland Magazine.
+While at WMMS, Alan was featured in both Talkers and as a cover story for the June 2011 issue of Cleveland Magazine.

-100.3 WSDD & WSGX St. Louis

-In April 2010, Cox was added as a voice-tracked midday host at 100.3 WSDD St. Louis.
-The show was recorded live from the WMMS studios and aired weekdays from 10a-4p CST and online at www.soundstl.com.
-On December 26, 2010, The Sound flipped format to "Gen-X Radio" (and callsign to WSGX) and began playing music only.
-Cox returned to the station in the same timeslot on February 28, 2011.
-The station flipped format again in May 2012 to the classic rock format, "100.3 The Brew".